 Tesco is a British multinational grocery and general merchandise retailer headquartered in Welwyn Garden City, England.
 It is the largest retailer in the United Kingdom, the Republic of Ireland, and Central Europe, and the third-largest retailer in the world by revenue.
 Tesco operates over 7,800 stores in 10 countries, including the United Kingdom, Ireland, the Czech Republic, Hungary, Poland, Slovakia, Malaysia, Thailand, and South Korea.
 The company employs over 375,000 people and generates annual sales of over £74 billion.

-Lets See The Overview of Tesco Before moving on to PESTLE Analsis of Tesco and Tesco Subsidiaries.
+Let’s See The Overview of Tesco Before Moving on to the PESTLE analysis of Tesco.

 PESTLE Analysis of Tesco

 PESTLE Tesco analysis examines the brand for its business tactics.
 The PESTLE analysis of Tesco examines the various external factors such as political, economic, social and technological, environmental, and legal factors that affect the company.
 Tesco PESTEL analysis highlights the various extrinsic scenarios that affect the brand’s business.

 PESTEL analysis is a framework that is essential for companies like Tesco, as it helps to understand market dynamics and continuously improve the business.
 PESTEL analysis is also known as.

 - Government stability: A stable government can provide a more predictable business environment, which can be beneficial for Tesco.
 However, a government that is unstable or corrupt can create uncertainty and risk, which can be harmful to Tesco’s business.